UI-Research/python-at-urban/site/content/index.md

 Join us on Slack at #python-users.

 ## Contact
-Feel free to contact Erika Tyagi (etyagi@urban.org) or Michelle Menezes (mmenezes@urban.org) with any thoughts or questions about Python at the Urban Institute.
+Feel free to contact Erika Tyagi (etyagi@urban.org) or Judah Axelrod (jaxelrod@urban.org) with any thoughts or questions about Python at the Urban Institute.